helencalderon/helenc/_posts/2020-01-12-information-architecture.md

 layout: post
 company: City, University of London
 project: Information achitecture redesign
-description: Designing a new information architecture for a public-body website with lots of information and disparate users
+description: A new architecture for an information-rich public-body website with a global audience.
+Managed and conducted all aspects of user research.
-skills: User interviews, card sorts, tree tests, stakeholder management
+skills: Information architecture
 year: 2019
 permalink: /information-architecture-redesign/
+img: i-a-thumb.png

 ---